2betafactor/performance-reviews-software/src/content/posts/2021-06-03-what-is-organizational-development-all-you-need-to-know.md

 ---
 template: blog-post
 title: What is organizational development?
-All you need to know
+Structure and process
 slug: /what-is-organizational-development/
 date: 2021-06-03 14:24
 description: Organisational development is the process used to improve the